 City walk Medemblik

-You start the walking route at the Medemblik Station and also the end station of the Hoorn-Medemblik steam train (1).
-You will pass directly by the bakery museum (53), here you can see how the bakers made their wares.
-You then walk past the widow houses, icon, widows lived here whose husband did not return from the sea.
-The orphanage gate is part of the former orphanage, icon.
-The first church you encounter is the Boniface church, icon, built in 1404 and rebuilt after a fire in 1555.
+You start the walking route at the station of Medemblik, also the terminus of the steam train Hoorn-Medemblik (1).
+You then walk past the widows' cottages, widows lived here whose husbands did not return from the sea.
+The orphanage gate is part of a former orphanage, .
+The first church you will come across is the Bonifacius Church, built in 1404 and rebuilt in 1555 after two fires.
 It is a late Gothic hall church with two naves.

-You then walk past the RK Martinuskerk, icon, from 1903 and then you come to the Meelmolen, icon, a rebuilt 17th century oil mill.
-You continue your route to the Westerhaven, icon boat, where the wall along the harbor used to offer protection against the Zuiderzee.
-After this you arrive at Castle Radboud, icon, a castle from the 13th century built by Count Floris V. This castle used as barracks served as an army base against rebellious West Frisians.
-Noble families never lived there.
-The castle is therefore simply furnished.
-You then walk along the Pekelharinghaven, icon boat, from which the VOC conducted its trade.
-On the Vooreiland nr 2 there is a white house, icon, built by a cheese trader in 1862 who wanted to become mayor of the city.
-You will then pass the Synagogue, icon.
-Early in the 18th century the first Jews settled in Medemblik.
+You then walk past the RK Martinus Church, from 1903 and then you arrive at the Meelmolen, a rebuilt 17th century oil mill.
+You continue your route to the Westerhaven, where the wall along the harbor used to protect against the Zuiderzee.
+After this you will arrive at Radboud Castle, a 13th century fortress built by Count Floris V. This castle, used as a barracks, served as an army base against rebellious West Frisians.
+You then walk along the Pekelharinghaven, from where the VOC conducted its trade.
+On Vooreiland nr 2 there is a white house, built by a cheese merchant in 1862 who wanted to become mayor of the city.
+You will then pass the Synagogue.
+Early in the 18th century, the first Jews settled in Medemblik.
 This Synagogue dates from 1808.
-Many Jews were forced to move to Amsterdam in WW2.
-At the Kaasmarkt you will see the Kaaswaag, icon.
-This waag dating from 1692 was the replacement of the old waag opposite the Boniface church from the 14th century.
-In the shopping street De Nieuwstraat you will find many old buildings such as number 58, number 26 from 1613 and many others.
-You will now arrive at the station at the end of the walking route.
+At the Kaasmarkt you will see the Kaaswaag, .
+This weighing house, dating from 1692, replaced the old weighing house opposite the Bonifacius church from the 14th century.
+In the shopping street De Nieuwstraat you will find many old buildings such as number 58, number 26 from 1613.
+You will now reach the end of the walking route at the Station.